Code-Inside/Blog/_posts/wp-import-en/2010-11-06-howto-start-visual-studio-always-as-administrator.md

 ---
 {% include JB/setup %}
 <p><img title="image" border="0" alt="image" align="left" src="{{BASE_PATH}}/assets/wp-images-de/image_thumb156.png" width="196" height="120" />Those of you who use the right IIS as development server should know the problem with vista and windows 7:</p>
 <p>As long as the user account control /UAC still works you need to go the hard way via "click right" and "achieve as admin".
-With a little trick it´s possible to avoid all the clicks in the context menu. </p> <!--more-->
+With a little trick it´s possible to avoid all the clicks in the context menu. </p>

   <p><b>"run program as administrator"</b></p>
 <p>You will find this action in the calibration menu:</p>
 <p><img title="image" border="0" alt="image" src="{{BASE_PATH}}/assets/wp-images-de/image_thumb157.png" width="269" height="378" /></p>